g-dolphin/WorldCarbonPricingDatabase/README.md

 ## Citation

-If you use the dataset in scientific publication, we would appreciate a reference to the following paper:
+If you use the dataset in scientific publication, please reference the following paper:

 ``Dolphin, G., Xiahou, Q. World carbon pricing database: sources and methods.
 Sci Data 9, 573 (2022)``.
 The article is available in Open Access at [https://doi.org/10.1038/s41597-022-01659-x](https://doi.org/10.1038/s41597-022-01659-x).